Multi-phase-field Models of Biological Tissues: Introduction

 Concluding the case for his theory of evolution, Charles Darwin wrote~\cite{darwin1859origin} in \textit{On the Origin of Species}, `from so simple a beginning endless forms most beautiful and most wonderful have been, and are being evolved'.
 Darwin was discussing the evolution of diverse lifeforms from one ancestral organism, but just as magical is the development of a complex multicellular organism from a single parent cell.
 This process is a highly orchestrated affair that cells conduct collectively without any central guidance, creating intricate dynamic patterns essential to development and regeneration.
 However, despite the remarkable advances in imaging spatiotemporal dynamics of cell collectives and techniques for mechanical characterization both \textit{in vivo} and \textit{in vitro} ~\cite{Maskarinec2009, Nier2016, Mongera2018, Latorre2018, Mo2024}, the role of physical forces on biological functions remains poorly understood.
 In this vein, physics-based models play a critical role in complementing experiments, providing access to high-resolution spatiotemporal fields in three dimensions.
 A particularly important but challenging to study is a dense, soft multicellular system, such as tissues, where mechanical deformation of one cell necessitates re-organization of neighboring cells.
 It is within this context that a multi-phase-field model shines, offering a rich physics-based framework to advance our understanding of biological systems while providing a robust playground for non-equilibrium statistical physics.

 This review is organized as follows: We begin with an introduction to physical models for cell collectives, highlighting the importance of understanding collective cell behavior in development and regeneration.
 Next, we delve into the multi-phase-field model, discussing its foundational aspects, including time-scale separability, free energy functionals for passive interactions, and non-equilibrium behavior driven by active processes.
 We then explore the physics of active matter, focusing on collective self-organization, topological defects, active stress chains, and the emergence of biological phenomena.
 In the subsequent section, we bridge biological physics with experimental integration, covering quantitative modeling informed by experiments, cell migration in 2D and 3D, heterogeneous cell populations, and confined systems.
 Finally, we conclude with a discussion of current trends, the importance of multi-phase-field models in biological and physics research, and future challenges.

+Due to the ability to incorporate changes in shape, cell-cell, and cell-substrate interactions, as well as subcellular details, phase-field models have provided valuable theoretical predictions of the biophysics of single cells that have been tested experimentally (reviewed in \cite{aranson2016physical}).
 Throughout, we emphasize the role of physics-based models in advancing our understanding of multicellular systems, while noting that this review does not address single-cell modeling, molecular-level dynamics, or non-biological applications of multi-phase-field models.